rancher/cleanup-digitalocean-keys/README.md

 # Usage

 ```
-docker run rancher/cleanup-digitalocean-keys <your DO API key>
+docker run --rm rancher/cleanup-digitalocean-keys <your DO API key>
 ```

 ## Or locally